coveo/frontend-coding-challenge/README.md

 ## Mandatory

-- End result must absolutely be made available publicly on the internet.
+- The end result must absolutely be made available publicly on the internet.
 Heroku, AWS, Microsoft Azure, Google Cloud, etc. all have free tiers you can use.
-If you make us install and setup things locally to review the end result, you will be penalized.
+If we have to install and configure your project locally to review the end result, you will be penalized.

 ## Advice